richmondu/FT900/Alexa/Amazon Alexa Client/README.md

 ### FT900 Alexa AVS library

 The main component of the Alexa Demo on the FT900 side is the Alexa AVS library.
 I created the library to be reusable (for PanL Display) and easy to use (abstract the audio, the SD card and the network communication).
+SD Card should be replaced with SPI Flash or I2C EEPROM.
 The main functions include:

       - avs_connect() - Establish connection with RPI
       - avs_record_request() - Record voice request from microphone and save to SD card